Romulo-Moraes/Assembly-Toolkit/5. Jumps/README.md

     ; another, jz can be used to check if
     ; both are equal.
 4 - 4 = 0.

-    jz <Symbol>
+	; Jump to <Symbol> if rax equals to rbx jz <Symbol>
 ```

 ## 5.3 Practice with jumps
 In the current directory was put some assembly source files with examples of programs, being them: loops, if/else, etc...
 Give a look to know a bit more about.

+## 5.4 What's next
+We've just learnt how jumps works and we even saw some examples of them in real programs, we are doing a great progress!
+In the next section we'll see about Arithmetic operations to be possible we make more sophisticated softwares with Assembly language.